rsyslog/rsyslog/source/tutorials/high_database_rate.rst

 messages.
 However, there are a number of applications where it is handy to have the message inside a database.
 Rsyslog supports native database writing via output plugins.
-As of this writing, there are plugins available for MySQL an PostgreSQL.
+As of this writing, there are plugins available for MariaDB/MySQL and PostgreSQL.
 Maybe additional plugins have become available by the time you read this.
 Be sure to check.

 In order to successfully write messages to a database backend, the backend must be capable to record messages at the expected average